 Bachelor of Science (Honours) in Furniture Design and Manufacture

-If you like to solve problems using creative techniques and if you are interested in learning a range of skills to design and make contemporary and innovative furniture products, then this programme is for you.
+If you like to solve problems using creative techniques and if you are interested in learning the range of skills required to design and make contemporary and innovative furniture products, then this course is for you.

-Students get an opportunity to develop skills in both traditional and advanced maunufacturing techniques and learn how to apply the design process from concept through to fully finished furntiure projects.
+You will get an opportunity to develop skills in both traditional and advanced manufacturing techniques and learn how to apply the design process from concept through to fully finished furniture projects.

-Initially focusing on hand and power tools, students acquire skills to utilise a range of woodworking machinery, CNC technology, laser equipment and digital manufacturing.
+Initially focusing on hand and power tools, you will acquire the skills to utilise a range of woodworking machinery, CNC technology, laser equipment and digital manufacturing.

 Keen attention is paid to intelligent design that addresses issues such as markets, competitiveness, cost and environment and these criteria are closely linked with the ability of graduates to produce high-quality furniture product prototypes.

-There is a very strong demand for graduates who have a balance mix of design and manufacturing skills.
+There is a very strong demand for graduates who have a balanced mix of design and manufacturing skills.